-- Uncovered a combined total of over 2,500 unregistered businesses that were assessed nearly \$57.4 million in unpaid taxes, premiums, penalties and interest. - Provided options for making late payments and information on the availability of interest and penalty waivers.
+- Uncovered a combined total of nearly 1,500 unregistered businesses that were assessed nearly \$32.7 million in unpaid taxes, premiums, penalties and interest. - Provided options for making late payments and information on the availability of interest and penalty waivers.

-- Educated and trained more than 1,300 construction contractors through eight outreach events statewide. - Educated nearly 22,000 consumers about their rights and how to hire legitimate contractors. - Educated nearly 600 businesses on the Paid Sick Leave requirements to ensure employees are able to use their benefits as required by law. - Issued over 1,400 infractions to unregistered contractors.
+- Educated and trained more than 800 construction contractors through five outreach events statewide. - Educated nearly 18,000 consumers about their rights and how to hire legitimate contractors. - Issued over 1,300 infractions to unregistered contractors. - Performed over 700 audits on unregistered accounts for almost \$7 million in assessed premiums, penalties and interest.

-- Performed over 1,000 audits on unregistered accounts for almost \$10 million in assessed premiums, penalties and interest. - Collected \$188.4 million in delinquent employer premiums.
+• Collected \$197.5 million in delinquent employer premiums.
 (While most of this was from standard collection activities and not the underground economy, this money helps keep rates low by ensuring all employers pay their fair share.)